 As means to better unify the overall plan area, it is important to encourage new construction and renovation of structures in the western portion of the plan area to increase their architectural interest.
-With a mix of single-family and two-family homes, architectural enhancements will likely need to reflect different unit types.
+With a mix of single-family and two family homes, architectural enhancements will likely need to reflect different unit types.
 Some of the best additions include large front porches, columns, and varying the roof line.
 Secondary considerations could be decorative front fences, porte-cochere, and enhanced front walks.
 One key element is to preserve views of the residences and have front yards unobstructed by parked vehicles.

-Whereas, proposed visioning is included in the Historic Neighborhood Plan within the following areas:
+Proposed visioning is included in the Historic Neighborhood Plan within the following areas:

-- Knob Creek;
+- Knob Creek

-- Optimist Park;
+- Optimist Park

-- BNSF Trail; and
+- BNSF Trail

-- Neighborhood Services Focus Adaptive Reuse;
+- Neighborhood Services Focus Adaptive Reuse